pk-290/PR-review/README.md

 ## Features

-- Ratelimit on gemini call
+- Ratelimiter for gemini call
-- Automated PR analysis using AI
+- Automated PR analysis using Gemini LLM
-- Code quality checks using flake8 and bandit
+- Tools used :Radon library to compute cyclomatic complexity, Python's ast module to detect deeply nested control flows, custom logic to check for long functions, Pylint for style and naming
 - Integration with GitHub for PR management
 - Asynchronous task processing with Celery
 - RESTful API built with FastAPI
 - Docker containerization for easy deployment
+- Logging and exceptional handling

+## Upcoming Updates

+ If time allows would work on integrating this tool into an agentic workflow using LangGraph, enabling agents to reason, plan, and invoke these analysis tools autonomously.
+This will allow for multi-step, intelligent code review and refactoring suggestions powered by LLMs and custom logic.

 ## Prerequisites